With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreLutheran Soc Services Of The South Inc Krause Childrens Center is a mental health facility in Fort Bend County, TX, located at 25752 Kingsland Boulevard, 77494.
+Learn MoreLutheran Soc Services Of The South Inc Krause Childrens Center is one of mental health facilities in Fort Bend County, Texas, located at 25752 Kingsland Boulevard, 77494 zip code.
 Lutheran Soc Services Of The South Inc Krause Childrens Center provides residential treatment.
-Lutheran Soc Services Of The South Inc Krause Childrens Center provides individual psychotherapy, trauma therapy and group therapy to children / adolescents.
+Lutheran Soc Services Of The South Inc Krause Childrens Center provides activity therapy, cognitive behavioral therapy and trauma therapy to children / adolescents.
 Lutheran Soc Services Of The South Inc Krause Childrens Center also supports children/adolescents with serious emotional disturbance.
-Some other services available at Lutheran Soc Services Of The South Inc Krause Childrens Center include diet and exercise counseling, family psychoeducation and case management.
+Additional services provided at Lutheran Soc Services Of The South Inc Krause Childrens Center include family psychoeducation, diet and exercise counseling and case management.

 Learn MoreDepelchin Childrens Center Richmond Campus is a mental health clinic in Fort Bend County, TX, located at 710 South 7th Street, 77469.
-Depelchin Childrens Center Richmond Campus provides residential treatment and telemedicine/telehealth.
-Depelchin Childrens Center Richmond Campus offers trauma therapy, activity therapy and group therapy to children / adolescents.
+Depelchin Childrens Center Richmond Campus provides telemedicine/telehealth and residential treatment.
+Depelchin Childrens Center Richmond Campus offers individual psychotherapy, couples/family therapy and activity therapy to children / adolescents.
 Depelchin Childrens Center Richmond Campus also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-Additional services offered at Depelchin Childrens Center Richmond Campus include family psychoeducation, education services and case management.
+Additional services offered at Depelchin Childrens Center Richmond Campus include case management, education services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.